 According to the report, in 2016, a client of the company transferred a $21.6 million Bel Air mansion to an entity owned by VistaJet founder, principal owner, and chairman Thomas Flohr.

-The house was payment for “exclusive, owner-like access” to a Bombardier Global 6000 for a period of over three years starting in 2015.
-The cost to buy the type outright would be $62 million, according to Business Insider.
+The house was payment for “exclusive, owner-like access” to a Bombardier Global 6000 for over three years starting in 2015.
+According to Business Insider, the cost to buy the type outright would be $62 million.

-The innovative house for jet payment plan came to light because the U.S. government seeks to confiscate the mansion.
-The former owner, and apparent VistaJet client, is Kolawole Aluko.
+The innovative house for jet payment plan came to light because the U.S. government sought to confiscate the mansion.
+The former owner and apparent VistaJet client is Kolawole Aluko.

 The Nigerian businessman has been accused of participating in a bribery scheme that generated over $1.5 billion.
 Neither Flohr nor VistaJet are part of the scandal.
 However, the Feds say Flohr, who reportedly controls the BVI-registered company that now owns the house, should have been aware the residence at 755 Sarbonne Road would be subject to forfeiture “because of an existing relationship with Aluko and news articles reporting that the Nigerian businessman was suspected of money laundering.”